shatishdesai202/yelp-clone/Readme.md

 This Yelp-clone is basically a hotel review system.for front-end side used React and backend-side Used Express Server,And for database used Postgresql.

-<h3> this Demo Project mainly focused on how to config PostgreSQL with node and much Intermediate stuff are added </h3>
+<h3> this Demo Project mainly focused on how to config PostgreSQL with node and Intermediate stuff are added </h3>

 <b>Used Package For Front-end Side</b>